wp-plugins/super-advanced-posts/readme.txt

 Stable tag: 4.2

+* Add Ajax in widgets Filter Taxonomy and Terms
+* More easily and dynamic Post by Filter

 Adds a widget that can display recent posts and other posts from all categories and taxonomy or from custom post types.